 Decades before the Slow Food movement or farm to table eating became part of mainstream cooking, a food writer named Patience Gray was already living these ideals.
 In Puglia, Italy, she lived without electricity and modern plumbing, farming most of her food and foraging alongside her impoverished neighbors.
 However, her isolated life meant she was often overshadowed by more prominent food writers of her day.
 In this fascinating biography, Adam Federman tells the story of how a privileged intellectual from England became a food pioneer whose influence still resonates today.

 When women are independent, ambitious, opinionated, or simply insistent that they will take up space, they're often branded with the word "difficult."
 But in this beautifully illustrated book, author Karen Karbo argues that being "difficult" may not make life easier, but it definitely makes it more meaningful and fulfilling!
-Her unique narrative tells the stories of 29 iconic women, including figures like Frida Kahlo, Carrie Fisher, Amelia Earhart, and Shonda Rhimes, she explores their stories — imperfections and all — and illustrates what lessons we can draw from their authentic lives.
-Frank, funny, and inspiring, it's the perfect choice to remind you that it's worth being "difficult" to make your voice heard!
+Her unique narrative tells the stories of 29 iconic women, including figures like Frida Kahlo, Carrie Fisher, Amelia Earhart, and Shonda Rhimes, who forged their own paths in the world.
+She explores their stories — imperfections and all — and examines the universal themes that connect us to each of these mesmerizing personalities today: success and style, love and authenticity, daring and courage.

 In too many art books, photographs are carefully captioned with male names... while female faces are labeled "identity unknown."
 Donna Seaman decided to rectify that imbalance by telling the stories of seven little-known women artists — many of whom were famous in their day but were dismissed as unimportant afterward.
 Her profiles of Gertrude Abercrombie, Joan Brown, Ree Morton, Loïs Mailou Jones, Lenore Tawney, Christina Ramberg, and Louise Nevelson capture the fight these women endured to be taken seriously as artists — and what drove them to keep creating despite being neglected and ignored.
 This book, which includes stunning examples of the women's art, is both a story of fascinating lives and a call to examine the way that we write some creators out of history.